joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-06-26-hello-world-with-exstream.md

  A **domain** in a tenant is simply a logical grouping of resources in the DAS asset library.
 By default, when you add or create a resource, it is associated with the domain in which it is created.

+Follow these steps to create a new domain:

  - Access to `Design`, i.e.  https://MY_EXSTREAM_SERVER/design/index.html

  ![Exstream Design](../images/2023-06-26-hello-world-with-exstream/01-exstream-design.png)